 Titles in series to be published sequentially may be purchased from library funds and placed on special order with the publisher to assure that the library will receive ALL the titles in a given set.

 Textbooks and Curriculum Materials

-Generally elementary and secondary textbooks will be acquired, if at all, through the Education Division budget for placement in the Education Reserve collection.
+Generally elementary and secondary textbooks will be acquired, if at all, through the College of Education budget for placement in the collections.
 College-level texts of a general survey nature will be avoided as much as possible.

-Responsibility to acquire a collection of books of juvenile literature lies with the Education Division budget.
+Responsibility to acquire a collection of books of juvenile literature lies with the College of Education budget.